DustinThewind505/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
-    1. I learned that 'express' is ike the 'react' of the backend.
+    1. I learned that 'express' is like the 'react' of the backend.
 I learned about using express.Router and all about middleware.

 - [ ] Describe Middleware?